m-abdi/MagnaDict-scraper/README.md

 if you have set the "EXPORT_TO" to http, this value must be set too. the results are sent as a POST request to this endpoint.

 <br />○  ELASTIC_*:<br />
-The address and credentials needed to connect to a elasticsearch cluster.
+The address and credentials needed to connect to an elasticsearch cluster.

 <br /><br />